 - Killzall is a Glyphosate product designed to copy the formulation and efficiency of Roundup.

-Killzall was designed and patterned off of Roundup, to act as a direct competitor.
-This is why its active ingredients, formula, and results are the same as Roundup’s.
+Killzall weed control was designed and patterned off of Roundup, to act as a direct competitor.
+This is why its active ingredients, formula, and results are the same as those found in Roundup weed killer.

 What’s the Difference Between Killzall and Roundup?